raccoongang/OLGA/README.md

 ## Statistics visualization details

-Acceptor provides three graphs for instances, courses and activity students, that it gathered from the start of collecting to now.
+Acceptor provides three graphs for instances, courses and active students, which have been gathered from the start of collecting till now.

 ![olga_students_graph](https://user-images.githubusercontent.com/22666467/27955348-17c4d3dc-631d-11e7-812a-43a5bdffbf90.png)

-Addition, Acceptor has `Global Activity Metrics`, that show instances, courses and active students amounts for last calendar day.
+In addition, Acceptor comprises `Global Activity Metrics` which show instances, courses and active students amounts for the last calendar day.

 ![olga_activity_metrics_graphs](https://user-images.githubusercontent.com/22666467/27955707-b20a647e-631e-11e7-86ef-77a1da22f71c.png)

-Besides that, also for last calendar day, you are able to interact with world map, that contains darker marker for students amount.
+Besides that you are able to interact with world map, that contains darker marker for students amount, also for last calendar day.

 ![olga_world_map](https://user-images.githubusercontent.com/22666467/27955282-c92b20aa-631c-11e7-96da-0fec7b25a12a.png)